lcPalcios/apuntes/programacion/csharp/character_commands.rst

 ---------

-Muy utiles para comprobar un caracter dado.
+Muy útiles para comprobar un carácter dado.

 =========================   =============================================================
 char.IsDigit(ch)            returns true if the character is a digit (0 to 9)